BadrChoubai/high-performance-sqlite/5-indexes/Intro-to-Indexes.md

 ### Optimizing Query Performance with Composite Indexes

-The transcript emphasizes a key insight: **common equality conditions should be at the beginning of a composite index**, while **range conditions should be at the end**.
+> **Common equality conditions should be at the beginning of a composite index**, while **range conditions should be at the end**.

 This strategy allows the index to satisfy as many equality conditions as possible before encountering a range condition that halts further index usage.

 For example, in our composite index `multi(first_name, last_name, birthday)`, if most of your queries filter by